 • Is the registered individual competent and adequately trained to provide effective supervision and control?

-• Does the registered individual only supervise the tax agent services they are registered to provide?
+• Does the registered individual only supervise the tax agent or BAS services they are registered to provide?

 • What is the size and scale of services provided within your business?
 This may include considerations such as your business turnover, number of clients, nature and sophistication of your client base and the number of relevant staff.